SAP/fundamental-styles/docs/pages/components/toggle.md

 {% endcapture %}
 {% include display-component.html component=default %}

-## Toggle with label on the side
+## Toggle without Labels on Sides
-When the value of the toggle requires translation, it is suggested to display the text value (ex.
-On/Off) outside and to the right of of the toggle to allow for longer translations.  (ex.
-French translation of “On” is “Allumez”)
+When there is no need to put any label on toggle sides, it's mandatory to add `fd-toggle--no-label` modifier.

 {% capture default %}
 <div class="fd-form-group">